Generating function for projected entangled-pair states: Applications

 \subsection{Heisenberg model}

 Next, we examine another model widely used for the purpose of benchmarking, the antiferromagnetic (AFM) Heisenberg model:

 where we take $J=1$ as the energy unit, and the sum runs over all nearest-neighbor pairs.
-While the AFM nature demands at least a $2\times 2$ unit cell for the ground state ansatz, by rotating the local spin on one sublattice we can still preserve the one-site translation symmetry for PEPS.
+While the AFM nature demands at least a two-site unit cell for the ground state ansatz, by rotating the local spin on one of the two sublattices, we can preserve the one-site translation symmetry for PEPS.

-Before showing the excited states, as a good benchmark we first compute the static structure factor, which can be measured by elastic neutron scattering experiments.
+Before showing the excited states, as a good benchmark we compute the static structure factor, which can be measured by elastic neutron scattering experiments.
 The static structure factor is defined by the following equation~\cite{Zheng2005}:

 where $\langle \cdot \rangle_c$ denotes the connected part of the correlator and $\alpha=x,y,z$.
-Because of the antiferromagnetic nature the static structure factor possesses a peak at $\textbf{k}=(\pi,\pi)$, while it becomes zero at $\textbf{k}=(0,0)$.
-Given a variational PEPS ground state, using generating functions such a two-point correlation function can easily be evaluated.
-We calculate $S(\textbf{k})$ with $D=4$ in Fig.~\ref{fig:fig3}.
+Because of the AFM nature, the static structure factor possesses a peak at $\textbf{k}=(\pi,\pi)$, and becomes zero at $\textbf{k}=(0,0)$.
+Given a variational PEPS ground state, the static structure factor can be evaluated efficiently using generating functions.
+Here we show $S(\textbf{k})$ with $D=4$ in Fig.~\ref{fig:fig3}.
 Our result is in good agreement with the previous one using iPEPS~\cite{Vanderstraeten2016}, as well as those by other methods~\cite{Zheng2005, Luscher2009}.
-More importantly, results of different $N_s$ all look similar, fortifying the fact that for our method the choice of bulk size casts little effect in the final outcomes.
+More importantly, the results of different $N_s$ all look similar, fortifying the fact that for our method the choice of bulk size casts little effect on the final outcomes, as long as the bulk linear size is large comparing to the ground state maximal correlation length $\xi$.